-a.
-Support Clerk/Recorder Services and Elections Administration improvements - Support resources for improving county record keeping services and election administration, and monitor legislation that may impact the following:
+- a.
+Support Clerk/Recorder Services and Elections Administration improvements Support resources for improving county record keeping services and election administration, and monitor legislation that may impact the following: - i.

-- i.
 Recording fees and process, and recorded documents; - ii.
 Vital statistic fees and process; - iii.
 Public records; - iv.
 Unfunded mandates; - v.
 Vote-by-mail, voter registration, election management systems, elections process, and election equipment; - vi.
 Funding for records preservation (such as Board of Supervisors historic records); - vii.
 Funding for modernization of elections equipment; - b.
 Support Vote-by-mail legislation Support legislation to authorize vote-by-mail ballot elections for rural counties. - c.
 Support the full funding of all Payment In Lieu of Taxes (PILT) Support legislation and budget efforts that provide for payment of past due balances and continue to maximize the PILT revenue to counties and maintain full funding of PILT without restrictions beyond the current authorization.

-7. Health and Human Services

-- a.
-Ensure State and Federal Healthcare Reform has equitable funding formulas for rural counties - Affordable Care Act (ACA) implementation began in 2014, and it is vital that local government funding streams reflect equitable distribution formulas to service our rural constituents.
+- d.
+Oppose legislation that would limit and/or impose significant procedural or substantive barriers to counties' ability to contract for services. - e.
+Pursue county line adjustments with Madera and Inyo. - 7.
+Health and Human Services - a.
+Ensure State and Federal Healthcare Reform has equitable funding formulas for rural counties Affordable Care Act (ACA) implementation began in 2014, and it is vital that local government funding streams reflect equitable distribution formulas to service our rural constituents.
 Securing adequate funding to sustain health care reform measures is important to Mono County.
 Key issues include Medi-Cal expansion and funding for these mandates and continuation of 1991 realignment allocation/amounts. - b.
-Support improvements to Medi-Cal Support the streamlining of the Medi-Cal administration and improve access to health coverage for uninsured families. - c.
-Support county implementation of the Continuum of Care Reform Support adequate funding for county implementation of the Continuum of Care Reform including increased funding for the Foster Parent Recruitment, Retention, and support fund administered through local child welfare services (CWS) agencies that are dedicated to the recruitment, retention, and support of resource families so that they may provide stable, loving homes for children in the foster care system. - d.
-Support Continuum of Care Reform clean-up Support legislation to update the Continuum of Care Reform statute to consider the history of prior child abuse in the Resource Family Approval process.
+Advocate for a level of funding that enables counties to properly administer the Medi-Cal program on the state's behalf. - c.
+Support improvements to Medi-Cal Support the streamlining of the Medi-Cal administration and improve access to health coverage for uninsured families. - d.
+Support measures that establish full and continued State and federal funding of the IHSS program and continuance of the Maintenance of Effort funding structure. - e.
+Support a funding methodology and assumptions that enable counties to properly administer the In-Home Supportive Services program on the state's behalf. - f.
+Support county implementation of the Continuum of Care Reform Support adequate funding for county implementation of the Continuum of Care Reform including continued funding for the Foster Parent Recruitment, Retention, and support fund administered through local child welfare services (CWS) agencies that are dedicated to the recruitment, retention, and support of resource families so that they may provide stable, loving homes for children in the foster care system. - g.
+Support State and Federal laws that support affordable housing and broaden the opportunities for local, non-profit housing entities and instrumentalities of government to increase homeownership.
+In addition, support increased financing, subsidy options, and tax incentives to support development of new, affordable housing units.